 Bosworth credits Facebook in part for another striking success for her campaign.
 As of March 31, she has raised more than $1.1 million, 71 percent of it in small contributions, putting her war chest second behind former Gov. Mike Rounds and more than $1 million ahead of the other Republicans on the June 3 primary ballot -- state Rep. Stace Nelson, state Sen. Larry Rhoden and Yankton lawyer Jason Ravnsborg.

-Bosworth was raised on a farm near Plankinton and began practicing medicine in the early 2000s.
+Bosworth was raised on a farm near Plankinton and graduated from medical school in 1998.
 She and husband Chad Haber have three sons -- Prescott, 13, Walker, 10 and Chancellor, 8.

 While her medical career is a huge part of her campaign message, that career hit a rough patch in about 2009, when, according to records made public through the South Dakota State Medical Association, she was required to seek mental health therapy in order to keep her medical license.